 Asymptomatic household contacts:

 All household contacts under 5 years of age and those unable to maintain good hygiene should be excluded from childcare or similar settings until two negative stool specimens collected at least 24 hours apart are obtained.
-These specimens should be obtained at the same time or following the microbiological clearance of the household case.
+These specimens should be obtained at the same time or following microbiological clearance of the household case.
 In situations where excretion in the household case is prolonged, in-home/single childcare may be required until clearance of the case.
 Alternatively, if a risk assessment indicates a low risk of transmission in the household (e.g. case with prolonged carriage is able to practise scrupulous hygiene and to ensure use of separate bathroom to contacts) children who are household contacts of the case may be allowed to return to childcare after their initial clearance, as long as they remain asymptomatic and fortnightly stool specimens remain clear.

-Asymptomatic food handlers, childcare workers and health care workers who are household contacts of cases under 5 years of age /people unable to maintain good hygiene, should be excluded until two negative stool specimens collected at least 24 hours apart are obtained.
+Asymptomatic food handlers, childcare workers and health care workers who are household contacts of cases under 5 years of age/people unable to maintain good hygiene, should be excluded until two negative stool specimens collected at least 24 hours apart are obtained.
 These specimens should be obtained at the same time or following the microbiological clearance of the household case.
-In situations where excretion in the household case is prolonged, decisions on longer-term exclusion of such contacts should be made on a case by case basis, on the advice of an expert panel.
+In situations where excretion in the household case is prolonged, decisions on longer-term exclusion of such contacts should be made on a case by case basis, and if required, on the advice of an expert panel.
 If cleared to return to work, regular faecal screening (at least every fortnight), should continue until clearance of the case.

 Asymptomatic food handlers, childcare workers and health care workers who are household contacts of cases 5 years of age and over (if the case is able to maintain good hygiene) do not require exclusion while being screened.
 In situations where excretion in the household case is prolonged, regular faecal screening (at least every fortnight) of the contact should continue until the case is cleared.